darwinanddavis/gggmap/README.md

 ******

 ### :pig: Troubleshooting :pig:
-If problems persist, feel free to contact me at matthew.malishev@gmail.com
+If problems persist, feel free to contact me at matthew.malishev [at] gmail.com

 For Mac OSX > 10 (El Capitan)